pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 In this example we used the `@` symbol to set up the "root" CNAME and are using the Pantheon-provided `env-site-sitename.pantheon.io` domain as the target.

-You can set additional CNAME records for your Dev and Test environments, then add them to your Pantheon Dashboard using the [Domains/SSL Tool](/docs/articles/sites/domains/adding-a-domain-to-a-site-environment/).
+You can set additional CNAME records for your Dev and Test environments, then add them to your Pantheon Dashboard using the [Domains/SSL Tool](/docs/articles/sites/domains/adding-a-domain-to-a-site-environment/) (optional).

 ## CloudFlare Security Settings